Jiapeng-Pei/Memory-Tracker/Design Document.md

      ![pjpimage](pjpimage.jpg)

   4. ##### Check whether there's a memory leak in a process.

-     ​	First, keep the record of a process's memory allocation and release instructions.
-Following scenes may indicate that there exits a memory leak.

-     4. 1 An allocation instruction is
+      There're mainly two approaches.
+      -  End of process check.

+      Firstly, keep the record of a process's memory allocation and release instructions during executing.
+Secondly, instrument codes using pin at the end of the executable.
+These codes will be utilized for checking memory leak.
+Thirdly, before the exit of current process, we check whether there exists un-freed block memory, which indicates a memory leak.
+Finally, we retrieve the suspicious instructions from the instruction record we have kept, and output these instructions.

+      -  Run-time check.

+      We will calculate the number of memory allocation instructions and free instructions.
+If the number of memory allocation instructions continue to grow in a rapid speed and overwhelms that of memory release instructions, memory leak may happen.
+We can monitor this situation and output suspicious instructions.
 ## Expected Goals

 1. **Keep real-time statistics on the system process and its thread memory usage**.